Koodle/Coronavirus-Web-Scraper/README.md

 # Coronavirus-Web-Scraper
-Two python programs to return the same data but using different librarys:
+Two python programs to return the same data but using different libraries:
 They navigate a Coronavirus website by selecting location and then traverse the html to find and print out the relevant data
 1) Selenium.py:
   Uses selenium